Best Cheap Soundbars Android Central 2021

 - Lack of smart home integration

 Soundbars come in all different shapes and sizes, and there are ways to use soundbars that one may not have thought of before.
-Plus, you don't need to throw cash at the problem of improving your home stereo system anymore with picks under $100 like the TaoTronics Soundbar TT-SK019.
-With this soundbar, you get a built-in subwoofer, Bluetooth 4.2, and a great stereo experience to improve your movie nights.
+Plus, you don't need to throw cash at the problem of improving your home stereo system anymore with picks under $100 like the TaoTronics TT-SK026 Soundbar.
+With this soundbar, you get a 360-degrees of sound, Bluetooth 5.0, and a great stereo experience to improve your movie nights.

 Credits — The team that worked on this guide